ORDERING YOUR CUSTOMISED GUITAR

 European Spruce/Western Red Cedar.

-Over the years I have personally selected super grade European Spruce, from trusted German and Swiss tone wood suppliers.
+Over the years, I have personally selected super-grade European Spruce from trusted German and Swiss tone wood suppliers.
+I have recently re-sawn a large plank of 100-year-old Canadian Western red cedar.

 All woods are acclimatised over years in my humidity-controlled workshop before being used.